pydantic/logfire/docs/integrations/pydantic.md

 ### Record

-The [`record`][logfire.integrations.pydantic.LogfireSettings.record] is used to configure what to record.
+The [`record`][logfire.integrations.pydantic.LogfireSettings.record] argument is used to configure what to record.
 It can be one of the following values:

   * `all`: Send traces and metrics for all events.
 This is default value for `logfire.instrument_pydantic`.